sbt/sbt-native-packager/src/sphinx/formats/rpm.rst

 Rpm Plugin
 ==========

-RedHat ``rpm`` files support a very advanced number of features.
-To take full advantage of this environment, it's best to understand how the ``rpm`` package system works. http://fedoraproject.org/wiki/How_to_create_an_RPM_package is a good tutorial, but it focuses on building packages from source.
-The sbt-native-packager takes the approach that SBT has built your source and generated 'binary' packages.
+RedHat ``rpm`` files support a number of very advanced features.
+To take full advantage of this environment, it's best to understand how the ``rpm`` package system works. `How to create an RPM package`_ on the fedorda project wiki is a good tutorial, but it focuses on building packages from *source.*  The sbt-native-packager assumes that SBT has built your source and generated
+*binary* packages.

 .. note:: The rpm plugin depends on the :ref:`linux-plugin`.

+.. _How to create an RPM package: http://fedoraproject.org/wiki/How_to_create_an_RPM_package

 Requirements
 ------------